JeanCarletta/HeatHack-Sessions/front-matter/what-its-like.md

 # What the programme is like

 Our programme is for small groups - ideally around six people.
-The group will spend four two-hour sessions working together to understand their buildings and think about the future.
-You should expect to hold your sessions one a week, fortnight, or month.
+The programme is designed as four two-hour sessions working together to understand their buildings and think about the future, followed by a community engagement event about what you have done and what conclusions you drew.
+You should expect to hold your four sessions one a week, fortnight, or month, but setting up the follow-on event might take longer.

 ::::{grid}
 :::{grid-item}